naviud/playframework-log-tracker/readme.md

     return logTrackerLogger;
 }
 ```
-This log provider needs to include to a class which extends a Play `AbstractModule` and should be bound to the `GuiceApplicationLoader`.
+This log provider needs to be included to a class which extends a Play `AbstractModule` and should be bound to the `GuiceApplicationLoader`.

-`@LogTracker` annotation comes with this Play module itself and, this needs to use in every where you use the `LogTrackerLogger`.
+`@LogTracker` annotation comes with this Play module itself and, this needs to be included anywhere `LogTrackerLogger` is being used.

 ### &#x1F534; Step 4 : Use the logger injector